-Houston White Collar Crime Lawyers
+Houston White Collar Crime Attorney

-The range of offenses that constitute white collar crime are expansive and include any act that uses a form of deception for monetary gain.
-More often than not, white collar crime cases are prosecuted at the federal level.
+Our Houston white collar crime attorneys focus on criminal defense matters including internal corporate investigations, whistleblower representation, forgery, money laundering and more.
+The range of offenses that constitute white collar crime in Houston are expansive and include any act that uses a form of deception for monetary gain.
+More often these cases are prosecuted at the federal level.

 Being investigated for a white collar crime is the first indication that you need to secure a Houston defense lawyer.
 Even the innocent require strong defense counsel to protect their rights and ensure that their case is handled fairly in the presence of federal prosecution.
-As soon as you are aware of an investigation, contact the Houston white collar crime attorneys at the Law Office of David A. Breston.
+As soon as you are aware of an investigation, contact our attorneys at the Law Office of David A. Breston.
 We’re well equipped to help you through an investigation and trial, if necessary.
-Early engagement is often a successful way that defense attorneys can protect your rights while negotiating with prosecutors before a case goes to trial.
+Early engagement is often a successful way that white collar crime attorneys can protect your rights while negotiating with prosecutors before a case goes to trial.

 In Texas, you may face prison time, fines, or both as part of a conviction sentence.
 Even stealing something that is worth as little as $50 or less could see a penalty fine of up to $500.
 Penalties increase depending on the value and amount stolen, up to two years in prison or a fine of up to $10,000 for small embezzlement.
 Furthermore, a sentence may require the defendant to pay restitution above and beyond the fines associated with the charge.